 Okitu Scenic Reserve, just minutes from central Gisborne, has been developed specifically as a place to teach school students about biodiversity and conservation.Location: The Okitu Scenic Reserve is located on State Highway 35 at the northern end of Wainui Beach, 7 km from central Gisborne.

 Whinray Scenic Reserve is a 429 hectare reserve featuring native forest and a spectacular set of waterfalls on the wild and scenic Motu River.Location: It is located 87 km from Gisborne, halfway between Opotiki and Gisborne.
+Turn off at Matawai on the Motu Road.

 back to top